Bryngarw Country Park: River Garw

 The River Garw translates from Welsh to mean ‘rugged river’.
 The river runs from Blaengarw, 12 miles to the north, and joins the River Ogmore in Brynmenyn.
 The river was once nicknamed the ‘black river’ as it was historically used to wash coal, however, the pollution from the coal dust has cleared up and the river has recovered well.
 The river now hosts a wide range of fauna e.g. otter, Daubenton's bats, kingfisher, spotted flycatcher and dipper.

 House and formal gardens

 House and lawn

 Bryngarw House now predominantly operates as a hotel; it has "19 individually decorated bedrooms, all with en suite facilities".
 The Harlequin Restaurant, which has won the Wales Fine Cuisine Award, is situated in the house with the dining room in the large conservatory looking out over the lawn and grounds.

-The house also boasts a range of other facilities including: a licence to hold wedding and civil partnership ceremonies, function room and meeting/conference rooms.

 The lawn is managed as an amenity area and maintained by frequent mowing and treatment with fertiliser and pesticide when required.
 Due to this management regime the ecological value of the area is almost nil but it has been designed with the idea that this and the other amenity areas will take the 'brunt' of the people that have visited the park with a main aim to play, picnic and sit.